hakant/hakant.github.io/source/index.markdown

 >Always have a side project.
 <a href="http://www.scotthyoung.com/blog/2011/01/07/day-jobs-vs-side-projects/" target="_blank">There are many reasons why.</a>

 * One of the projects I've been working on is this blog that you're reading at the moment.
 This blog is made using Octopress (based on Jekyll) on a Mac.
 I've always been a Windows user, I still am.
 But since 2012 my main machine is a Mac.
-I'm learning the Terminal and trying to balance my time with Windows and Mac as a developer.
+I'm learning Bash and trying to balance my time with Windows and Mac as a developer.

 * I'm building a website for my parents.
 My parents own a couple of houses near Black Sea / Turkey.
 They're on sale.
-Click on the images to see what I've done so far or even take a look at the <a href="http://hakant.github.io/BaskentSitesi/reference.html" target="_blank">campaign</a> that I've started (Turkish content) you may find yourself making some money.
+Click on the images to see what I've done so far or even take a look at the <a href="http://www.karasubaskent.com/reference.html" target="_blank">campaign</a> that I've started (Turkish content) you may find yourself making some money.

 <a href="http://www.karasubaskent.com/" target="_blank">
 ![Karasu Başkent Sitesi](/assets/HomePage/KarasuBaskentSitesi.png)